Back Updated: 2025-10-22 Statistical Simulation, Wei Li

 Choose an arbitrary transition density \(q(\cdot | \cdot)\), without requring that the detailed balance conditions hold.
 Then use an acceptance probability on proposed samples as \[\alpha(x^*|x) = \min \Big(1, \frac{q(x|x^*)f(x^*)}{q(x^*|x)f(x)} \Big).\]

 The goal of this is to regulate the flow of probabilities between the current state and the proposed state.
 So given that our current state is \(x\) then the probability of a particular state being proposed and accepted is \(\alpha (x^*|x) q(x^*|x)\).
-Similarly, we can calculate the probability that any proposal is accepted as \(a(x) :=\int \alpha (x^*|x) q(x^*|x)dx^*\).
-A proposal is not accepted with probability \(r(x) := 1- a(x)\), in which case we set \(x^* = x\).
+Similarly, we can calculate the probability that any proposal is accepted and a subsequent move occurs as \(a(x) :=\int \alpha (x^*|x) q(x^*|x)dx^*\).
+A proposal is not accepted (hence no move) with probability \(r(x) := 1- a(x)\), in which case we set \(x^* = x\).
 The (effective) transition density is then

 \[p(x^*|x) = \alpha (x^*|x) q(x^*|x) + r(x)\delta_x(x^*),\]